 The following titles “Certified Translator,” “Certified Terminologist,” “Certified Community Interpreter,” “Certified Conference Interpreter,” “Certified Court Interpreter” and “Certified Medical Interpreter” are granted by the provincial regulatory bodies for these professions.

-CTTIC is responsible for the application of uniform standards for professional certification across Canada.
+CTTIC is responsible for the application of uniform standards for professional certification across Canada, with the exception of Quebec.
 CTTIC also administers the various exams that confer the right to use these titles.

 Outside of Québec, three certification mechanisms are used in Canada: on dossier certification, certification by examination and certification by mentorship, the last being offered only in New Brunswick.
 The titles for certified translators, interpreters or terminologists are granted by the provincial body to which the candidate has applied for certification.